treangenlab/radmicrobes/README.md

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/370cd8a2-d047-4bf9-94e9-2079640eae15">

-Eddy is a third year PhD studentat Rice University in the Department of Computer Science supervised by Dr. Todd Treangen.
+Eddy is a third year PhD student at Rice University in the Department of Computer Science supervised by Dr. Todd Treangen.
 She obtained a B.S. degree with Honors in Computer Science and a minor in Mathematics from North Carolina State University.
 Before she entered the journey of computer science, she obtained a B.S. degree in Preventive Medicine from the Southwest Medical University in China.
 Her primary research interests are in the area of computational biology with a focus on microbial community analysis and applications of deep learning in heterogeneous multi-omics data analysis.
 Her current research works are centered with investigating, processing, and analysis large-scale metagenomic database related studies.

 ### Natalie Kokroko